 You can record, mix, and track your music in real-time with the UAD Powered Plug-ins.
 The Apollo Twin’s Unison mic also lets you track and re-create your recording in a way that software cannot copy.

-This interface is superior in every way with its state-of-the-art features.
-Start making your music better than all your competitors with the piece of equipment.
+This audio interface is superior in every way with its state-of-the-art features.
+Start making your music better than all your competitors with this piece of equipment.

 - High-performing 24bit/192kHz sound conversions

 - 2 ultra-performing technology for mic preamps and non-latency sound